maxmurdoch/flock/src/pages/about.md

-    Since launching Flock Cover in January 2018 we’ve helped thousands of commercial drone pilots fly safely, with insurance that’s as customised as their flights.
+    Since launching Flock Cover in January 2018 we’ve helped thousands of commercial drone pilots fly safely, with insurance that’s as individual as their flights.
 We’ve also launched offerings for recreational pilots and trainee pilots.
 And by constantly listening and learning from our customers, we’ve released a bunch of cool features too - like predictive analytics, and